 And elected another?#Brechtsit

-Update: Since I wrote this post, the Electoral Reform Society has published a critical report on the Brexit referendum, which makes the same unfavourable comparison with the Scottish Independence referendum that Kirsty made back in June.
+Update (September 2016): Since I wrote this post, the Electoral Reform Society has published a critical report on the Brexit referendum, which makes the same unfavourable comparison with the Scottish Independence referendum that Kirsty Hall made in June.
 The Society has confirmed that it will be making a submission to the Parliamentary Inquiry.

 Will Brett, Doing Referendums Differently (Electoral Reform Society, 1 September 2016)